mathematica-pub/frontend-shared-packages/libs/ui-components/src/lib/combobox/combobox-readme.md

   is 300.
 - `isMultiSelect: boolean`: Determines whether the listbox can make one or more than one selection.
   Default is false, which creates a single-select listbox.
-- `labelIsBoxPlaceholder: boolean`: If true, any label projected into the `listboxLabel` slot will also be used as a displayed label in the box component when no selections are made.
+- `useListboxLabelAsBoxPlaceholder: boolean`: If true, any label projected into the `listboxLabel` slot will also be used as a displayed label in the box component when no selections are made.
 This will override any static label a user has projected as a `boxLabel` in the box component.
 Default to false.
 - `findsOptionOnTyping: boolean`: Moves simulated focus to option that matches string that a user types.
 If listbox is closed, opens box and moves simulated focus.
 Replicates native `<select>` functionality.
 Default is true.